MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/index.md

 - Detecting reading order from text content in [`Entry`](xref:Xamarin.Forms.Entry), [`Editor`](xref:Xamarin.Forms.Editor), and [`Label`](xref:Xamarin.Forms.Label) instances.
 For more information, see [InputView Reading Order on Windows](inputview-reading-order.md).
 - Enabling tap gesture support in a [`ListView`](xref:Xamarin.Forms.ListView).
 For more information, see [ListView SelectionMode on Windows](listview-selectionmode.md).
+- Enabling the pull direction of a `RefreshView` to be changed.
+For more information, see [RefreshView Pull Direction on Windows](refreshview-pulldirection.md).
 - Enabling a [`SearchBar`](xref:Xamarin.Forms.SearchBar) to interact with the spell check engine.
 For more information, see [SearchBar Spell Check on Windows](searchbar-spell-check.md).
 - Enabling a [`WebView`](xref:Xamarin.Forms.WebView) to display JavaScript alerts in a UWP message dialog.
 For more information, see [WebView JavaScript Alerts on Windows](webview-javascript-alert.md).